mrchocha/Audio-Streaming-in-C/README.md

 # Audio-Streaming-in-C
-We have done audio streaming using customized protocol to stream the audio from server to client.
+Audio streaming is done using customized protocol to stream the audio from server to client.
 UDP protocol is used to transfer data and reliability is added by stop-and-wait protocol.
 Client has functionality to play, pause and resume the song.

 ## Table Of Contents
 - [Introduction](#introduction)